joerivanveen/multisite-landingpages/README.txt

 = Documented working (subsite) =
 Subsite administrators get a ‘settings’ page called ‘Landingpages’ once the plugin is active.
 At the top is displayed the TXT record containing the guid they must add to the DNS records for the domains they want to add.
 (Unless this is set to false in wp-config.)
-A domain will be added when the record is found, after that they can assign a slug, which must be of a page or a regular post type (custom post types not supported).
+A domain will be added when the record is found, after that they can assign a slug, which must be of a page or a regular post type (custom post types not supported out of the box).
 The plugin will match a domain name to a slug and show the page or post of that slug then.
 If no match occurs, the plugin has no influence.
 If the ‘canonicals’ option is checked however the plugin will always actively rewrite links to any of the landingpage domains of the current subsite.